Introduction to Psychedelics and Epigenetics

 3. How are psychedelics being linked to epigenetics?

-Yes, there are risks associated with taking psychedelics, including psychological distress, “bad trips,” and in rare cases, lasting psychological or physical harm.
+There are definitely risks associated with psychedelic use, which include such things as psychological distress or a “bad trip,” and in extremely rare circumstances, lasting psychological or physical impairment.